kumahq/kuma-website/src/production/security/manage-secrets.md

 {% tab secrets Kubernetes %}

-On Kubernetes, Kuma under the hood leverages the native [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) resource to store sensitive information.
+On Kubernetes, {{ site.mesh_product_name }} under the hood leverages the native [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) resource to store sensitive information.

-Kuma secrets are stored in the same namespace as the Control Plane with `type` set to `system.kuma.io/secret`:
+{{ site.mesh_product_name }} secrets are stored in the same namespace as the Control Plane with `type` set to `system.kuma.io/secret`:

 ```yaml
 apiVersion: v1